nerdeveloper/hackathon-starter-kit/README.md

 -----------------

-You can find the changelog for the project in: [CODE_OF_CONDUCT.md](https://github.com/nerdeveloper/hackathon-starter-kit/blob/master/CODE_OF_CONDUCT.md)
+You can find the Code of Conduct for the project in: [CODE_OF_CONDUCT.md](https://github.com/nerdeveloper/hackathon-starter-kit/blob/master/CODE_OF_CONDUCT.md)

 ## Contributing

 -----------------

+You can find how you can contribute to the project in: [CONTRIBUTING.md](https://github.com/nerdeveloper/hackathon-starter-kit/blob/master/CONTRIBUTING.md)

+## License

+You can find how you can contribute to the project in: [CONTRIBUTING.md](https://github.com/nerdeveloper/hackathon-starter-kit/blob/master/CONTRIBUTING.md)